ol-ko/vue-js-course-labs/lab10/README.md

     Asynchronous operations can be done in actions.
     </details>

-1. Let's declare an `allRecipes` property in the store state, initialize it with an empty array and use it in the `AllRecipes.vue`.
+1. Let's declare an `allCocktails` property in the store state, initialize it with an empty array and use it in the `AllRecipes.vue`.

     <details>
     <summary>Hint</summary>